Energy and grid feedback

 Development of a network expansion strategy

-An analysis of the possibilities for connecting DC substations to the public electrical grid between Hamburg and Lübeck will provide initial indications of which sections might be suitable for closer consideration of a system expansion.
-Among other things, the grid connection costs are determined in relation to the suitable grid connection points and to the voltage level of the grid operator.
+An analysis of the connection options for direct current substations to the public electricity grid between Hamburg and Lübeck was intended to provide initial indications of which sections might be suitable for closer consideration of a system expansion.
+Among other things, the grid connection costs were determined in relation to the suitable grid connection points and the voltage level of the grid operator.

 - Identification of suitable expansion areas with associated grid connection points including voltage level